rtablada/laravel-vps-guide/ubuntu/apache.md

 To get started with this guide, I assume you have a running installation of Ubuntu with terminal access (either through SSH to a remote server/VPS or on a terminal prompt in a virtual/physical machine).

+For those who are impatient, you can see just the commands for setting up the LAMP stack, composer and Laravel.
+Find the commands [here](bare/apache.md)

 ## Contents

 - [Initial Setup](#initial-setup)